Full-color three-loop three-point form factors in N=4 SYM: Strategy for loop-integrand construction

 In this section, we describe the general strategy for constructing loop integrand by color-kinematics duality and unitarity cuts.
 First, we give a brief review of color-kinematics duality and describe how to use it to construct an ansatz for the loop integrand of form factors.
-Then we explain how to apply physical constraints to solve for the parameters in the ansatz, including diagrammatic symmetries and unitarity cuts, where a particular emphasis will be on the application of non-planar unitarity cuts.
+Then we explain how to apply physical constraints to fix the ansatz, including diagrammatic symmetries and unitarity cuts, where a particular emphasis will be on the application of non-planar cuts.
 Readers are also referred to \cite{Bern:2012uf, Carrasco:2015iwa, Yang:2019vag} for some further details of the strategy.